wentasah/novaboot/README.md

 1. Run an OS in Qemu.
 This is the default action when no other action is specified by command line switches.
-Thus running `novaboot ./script` (or `./script` as described above) will run Qemu and make it boot the configuration specified in the _script_.
+Thus running `novaboot ./script` (or `./script` as described above) will run Qemu and make it boot the configuration specified in the `script`.
-2. Create a bootloader configuration file (currently supported bootloaders are GRUB, GRUB2, Pulsar and uBoot) and copy it with all other files needed for booting to another, perhaps remote, location.
+2. Create a bootloader configuration file (currently supported bootloaders are GRUB, GRUB2, Pulsar and U-Boot) and copy it with all other files needed for booting to a remote boot server.

         ./script --server=192.168.1.1:/tftp --iprelay=192.168.1.2

-    This command copies files to the TFTP server and uses TCP/IP-controlled relay to reset the test box and receive its serial output.
+    This command copies files to the TFTP server and uses TCP/IP-controlled relay to reset the target host and receive its serial output.

-3. Run DHCP and TFTP server on developer's machine to PXE-boot the OS from it.
+3. Run DHCP and TFTP server on developer's machine to PXE-boot the target host from it.
 E.g.

         ./script --dhcp-tftp